-Then came the toughest ford of the whole hike, though that’s not saying much.
+Then came the toughest ford of the whole hike, though that’s not saying all that much.
 Cross Creek was narrow but deep and fast.
-I was a little surprised that there was no bridge, given that we were outside the wilderness area and near an ATV trail, it seems a little insulting to have such a hard ford.
+I was a little surprised that there was no bridge, given that we were outside the wilderness area and near an ATV trail.

-The day had been rough already, but it was just going to get harder.
+The day had been rough already, but it was going to get harder.
 We began our next ascent back into the Cloud Peak Wilderness, which took hours upon hours.
 It was only 1300 feet or so, but it never stopped.
 I am amazed, looking at maps afterwards, to wrap my mind around 1300 feet, because it felt like significantly more.

 The trail then proceeded to drop down steeply, very steeply, to a hollow, only to immediately climb back up.
 Eyeballing the terrain and the conditions, I’m baffled as to why the trailbuilders didn’t hug the contour along the mountainside – it wouldn’t be appreciably longer to stay high.

 Eventually we ascended for the final time that day to stunning Highland Park.
-The day had, thus far, kind of been terrible — but Highland Park made it worthwhile.
+The day had, thus far, kind of been demoralizing– but Highland Park made it worthwhile.
 This is my favorite place in the entire wilderness.

 We stayed as long as we could, then began the descent.
 We could see the lake we were aiming for – Lake Winnie – far beneath us.